FIWARE/CanisMajor/proxy/README.md

 3. The proxy will(in parallel):
    a. forward the request to CanisMajor
    b. passthrough the request to the broker
+> :bulb: In strict-mode, these calls will happen sequentially.
+The request is put on hold until CanisMajor reports success.
+> In any error case, the request will be aborted with HTTP-Code [502 (BadGateway)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/502).
+> This behaviour ensures that every transaction is tracked by CanisMajor, but also (drastically) increases the latency, since every request has to wait
+> for the blockchain to fulfill the transaction.

-4. The proxy will passthrough the response to orion
+5. The proxy will pass-through the response to orion

-5. CanisMajor persists the request in the blockchain
+6. CanisMajor persists the request in the blockchain

-6. CanisMajor stores the transaction receipt in the broker
+7. CanisMajor stores the transaction receipt in the broker

-7. Check with:
+8. Check with:
 ```console
     curl --request GET 'http://10.5.0.4:4000/entity/urn:ngsi-ld:AirQualityObserved:Porto-AmbientObserved-28079004-2016-03-18T17:00:00'
 ```